-3.3 Context Mediation Research for National Security
+3.3 Context Mediation for National Security

 Increasingly, the nation's intelligence agencies rely on information from all over the world to anticipate, identify, and develop strategic responses to security threats.
-As noted in [NRC02, p.304]: "Although there are many private and public databases that contain information potentially relevant to counter terrorism programs, they lack the necessary context definitions (i.e., metadata) and access tools to enable interoperation with other databases and the extraction of meaningful and timely information."
+As noted in

+[NRC02, p.304]: "Although there are many private and public databases that contain information potentially relevant to counter terrorism programs, they lack the necessary context definitions (i.e., metadata) and access tools to enable interoperation with other databases and the extraction of meaningful and timely information."
 The tragic events of 9/11/2001 starkly indicate how changes in the scale, scope, type, and intensity of external threats to national security is surpassing existing practices in information access, interpretation, and utilization -- in both the scientific and policy-making communities.

 The Paradox of Plenty is amply demonstrated by the large number of data sets compiled by international relations scholars on conflict, crises and war that are now found in central repositories such as the InterUniversity Consortium for Political Science Research (ICPSR), the Harvard MIT-Data Center, and others.
 Despite decades of painstaking research, cumulativeness remains hampered by barriers to information reconciliation.
-There are no mechanisms for extracting coherent and integrated information from these data sets, since the variables are defined differently, the formatting varies, the content is represented in different forms, and updated variously.
+There are no mechanisms for extracting coherent and integrated information from these data sets, since the variables are defined differently, the formatting varies, content is represented in different forms and updated variously.
 It is nearly impossible to utilize these sets for purposes other than those intended by the initial compilers, and it is even more difficult to merge, streamline, or normalize.
 The NSF sponsored Data Documentation Initiative (DDI) offers the prospect of formal XML-based documentation of the coding and structure of social science data sets.
-The Context Mediation research proposed here will draw on the DDI results and enable information extraction and fusion in a collaborative environment hitherto unreachable {for details see, http://www.icpsr.umich.edu/DDI/index.html.}
+The Context Mediation research draws on DDI results and enables information extraction and fusion in a collaborative environment hitherto unreachable.

 For example, among the most notable data sets of the Correlates of War Project, a highly respected and well-structured data set, wars are reported in dyads, i.e. country X - country Y. Data are reported by war-months, for the warring dyads, devoid of context, which means that we cannot determine if it was an offensive or defensive war, or readily extract other salient features of the "situation."
 These problems could be reduced if systematic comparisons could be made with relevant information from other data sets (such as the CIA Factbook and the Uppsala Conflict Database).
 Achieving this integration of data sets on attributes and activities of states over time requires the ability to reconcile different coding schemes representing states as well as the ability to track and integrate the impacts of changes in territorial and jurisdictional boundaries (using, for example, the Uppsala Territorial Change data set).
 Working from the opposite direction, the CASCON research [BM97] developed a set of policy relevant factors relating to the potential for violence in conflict situations, but requires laborious hand coding of each new conflict that arises.
-With the technology developed in this project, it should be possible to connect many of these factors to available data sources and thereby enable fact patterns to be readily filled in so that the method can be more readily applied to supporting the policy analytic process.
+With the context mediation technology, it should be possible to connect many of these factors to available data sources and thereby enable fact patterns to be readily filled in so that the method can be more readily applied to supporting the policy analytic process.

-These are the challenges that we seek to address with development of the next generation of context mediation technologies in LIGHT.
+These are the challenges that are being addressed with the development of the next generation of context mediation technologies in LIGHT.
 New technologies cannot alter shifting realities, but they can provide functionalities to reduce barriers to information access, use, re-use, customization and interpretation.